Skip to main content

 AI Assistant Events

-AI assistants trigger various types of events during execution, which can be subscribed to and handled in frontend workspaces and backend business logic, enabling more flexible process control and user interaction.
+AI assistants trigger various types of events during execution, which can be subscribed to and handled in frontend pages and backend business logic, enabling more flexible process control and user interaction.

 AI assistants support the following main event types: